 The traditional floor plan option offers the classic look and feel of the home you grew up in and offers a bit more privacy and uniqueness to a home.
 If you are preparing a meal in the kitchen, your spouse or child can be in the very next room working and you have your sometimes needed separation.
 The traditional style allows for more individual space and privacy.
 You can give each separate room its own look and feel and still maintain an easy flow to the traffic in the home to fit your needs.
 This style celebrates the traditionally themed rooms.
 The living room, the office or study, the family room, the kitchen, the dining area all have their own specific designation and allow for unique usage for each space in the home.
 If a parent were to say to a child “please go do that in the living room while I try to finish up this work project”, the traditional floor plan lends itself best to that conversation and needs.
 Additionally, the cost of the traditional floor plan model will likely come in lower than that of the open concept model.

 Open Concept Cons

-The two things that come to mind most when considering the downside of the open concept floor plan is cost and privacy.
+The two things that come to mind most when considering the downside of the open concept floor plan are cost and privacy.
 The open concept floor plan will generally cost more to construct.
 With fewer partition walls the home must be built with laminated or steel beams to shoulder the support needs of the structure.
 Steel and laminate will increase construction costs.
 And privacy will be sacrificed to some degree.
 The common area of the open floor plan layout will limit the safe places for one to disappear into.
 When you are in the open floor plan home, your common area will be and can be seen and heard by almost everyone in the house.
-The relative high ceilings and open layout lend itself to a louder and more involved atmosphere.
+The relatively high ceilings and open layout lend themselves to a louder and more involved atmosphere.
 The cost of heating and cooling the open concept will also be increased as well.

 Traditional Floor Plan Cons